-“If this program changes one life, keeps one at-risk youth off the streets and out of a body bag if it redirects one Hoosier youth life from negative to positive, we believe it’s worth it,” said Indiana Youth Cadet Law Enforcement Academy Chairman Mark Gullion.
+“If this program changes one life, keeps one at-risk youth off the streets and out of a body bag if it redirects one Hoosier youth life from negative to positive, we believe it’s worth it,” said committee member Mark Gullion.

 Registration is open to boys and girls currently in grades 9 thru 12.
 The cost to attend camp is $400 per Cadet, however, the cadet only has to pay $50, as $350 of this fee is covered by The American Legion, Department of Indiana posts.
-There are no additional costs for the camp, however, participants must have transportation to camp held at Anderson University in Anderson, Indiana.
+Participants must have transportation to and from camp, which is held at Anderson University in Anderson, Indiana.

 “The American Legion believes that our youth have a strong sense of patriotism and a high regard for Law and Order, said Gullion.
 “The objective of IYCLEA Camp is to provide a first-hand look at the role of a police officer in today’s society.”